NdiranguMartin/blogdown/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Data Analyst who defines data as the new oil.
-I appreciate the crucial role data plays in aiding the management of a business to make data-driven business decisions.
-For this reason, I take pride in being among the team that uses business data for analysis to draw insights and present findings to the business management team in my current organization.
-I strive to learn and incorporate new and more effective ways of solving business problems using data.
+Martin is a Data Analyst who defines data as the new oil.
+He appreciates the crucial role data plays in aiding the management of a business to make data-driven business decisions.
+For this reason, he take pride in being among the team that uses business data for analysis to draw insights and present findings to the business management team.
+He strive to learn and incorporate new and more effective ways of solving business problems using data.
+When he wants to take a breather, he plays table tennis 🏓.